 - Continuous Export is available for an extra per-GB charge in the Basic plan.

 - In the Enterprise plan, your app can use all the features of Application Insights.
 Continuous Export and

 Log Analytics connector are available without any extra charge in the Enterprise plan.

 - You pay per node that is sending telemetry for any apps in the Enterprise plan.

 - A node is a physical or virtual server machine, or a Platform-as-a-Service role instance, that hosts your app.

 - Development machines, client browsers, and mobile devices are not counted as nodes.

 - If your app has several components that send telemetry, such as a web service and a back-end worker, they are counted separately.

-- Across a subscription, your charges are per node, not per app.
+- Live Metrics Stream data isn't counted for pricing purposes.* Across a subscription, your charges are per node, not per app.
 If you have five nodes sending telemetry for 12 apps, then the charge is for five nodes.

 - Although charges are quoted per month, you're charged only for any hour in which a node sends telemetry from an app.
 The hourly charge is the quoted monthly charge / 744 (the number of hours in a 31-day month).

 - A data volume allocation of 200 MB per day is given for each node detected (with hourly granularity).
 Unused data allocation is not carried over from one day to the next.